 Below we’ll outline the six major regions and point out the trademarks included in them.

-Sidamo: This is the region where it is believed coffee originated from.
+Sidamo: This is the region where it is believed coffee originated.
 It is grown in the highlands between 4,920 and 7,220 feet above sea level.
-This means that the beans are considered “strictly high grown” (SHG) and have more time to gather nutrients from the soil that can result in a distinct flavor profile.
+This means that the beans are considered “strictly high grown” (SHG) and have more time to gather nutrients from the soil which can result in a distinct flavor profile.